-Quiz/Pop Quiz, 20% of the Course Grade
+Quiz, 20% of the Course Grade

 A quiz will be given in class at the due date on every homework assignment.
 You are expected to get 2 to 3 short problems on the quiz.
 Quiz questions are based on the homework due on that day.
 For example, if the first homework contains 4 sections, the quiz problems are based on those 4 sections.
 If the first homework is due next Thursday, then first quiz will be held on the next Thursday.
 Quiz is closed book and closed notes, but calculator is allowed.
-Pop quiz will be given if the attendance is low.
-Since this is a time-sensitive assignment, no make up pop quizzes are allowed, no exceptions.

-Exams, 35% of the Course Grade (Three Exams in this Course)
+Exams, 35% of the Course Grade (Two Exams in this Course)

-There are three exams in this course.
-The exam date will be announced at least one week prior the exam.
+There are two exams in this course.
+The exam date will be announced at least one prior the exam.
 Review problems will be provided, discussed, and solved in class.
 Exam problems are similar to the review problems.
 Although exams are closed book and closed notes, your instructor will provide a formula sheet during the exam.
 The formula sheet will be sent along with the review problems.
 You are not allowed to modify the content of the formula sheet.
 Sharing calculator during the exam is considered at cheating.
 Your exam will not be graded if cheating incident is found.
 Your lowest exam score will not be dropped.
-All the exams are individual assignments.
+Both exams are individual assignments.